BatLabLancaster/preparenovonix/README.rst

 This code uses numpy and pathlib as specified in docs/requirements.txt.

-The code can be run directly from a cloned repository or can also be installed as a python package through pip:
+The code can be run directly from a cloned repository or can also be installed as a python `package`_ through pip:

 .. code::

    pip install preparenovonix

-Then the functions can be used after importing novonix_add, for example as follows:
+The functions in the package can be used after importing novonix_add, for example as follows:

 .. code-block:: python